-Current hybrid drives use fast and expensive 1-bit or single layer cell (SLC) flash.
-All-flash drives typically use less expensive 2-bit or multi-layer cell (MLC) flash.
+Current hybrid drives use fast and expensive 1-bit or single level cell (SLC) flash.
+All-flash drives typically use less expensive 2-bit or multi-level cell (MLC) flash.
 As it stores two bit values per cell, it holds twice as much data in the same space as SLC flash at the cost of slower access speed and a shorter working life.
 TLC flash has a much shorter working life and a slower access speed but costs less than MLC flash.
 Controller technology, like STEC's CellCare, can extend TLC endurance to acceptable levels meaning that an all-TLC flash drive will be much more affordable than an all-MLC flash drive.

 The price premium you have to pay for a TLC flash tablet or notebook will be significantly less than for an MLC one, making the price difference with a hybrid tablet or notebook less and so prompting users to pay the extra money needed to get all-flash speed.

 We don't see this happening with desktops though.
 Helium-filled drives, with helium gas offering less resistance than air to spinning disk platters and moving heads, enables a 3.5-inch drive to have more platters in the same space, six or seven instead of four or five.
 This means today's 4TB drive could be tomorrow's 6TB drive using the same recording technology level - or the 8TB drive which emerges later in the future using an even more advanced recording technology.

 The cost/GB differential between an all-flash drive and a hybrid, helium-filled drive will remain wide, even if the comparison is with a TLC flash drive, and so, we believe, hybrid disk drives will persist in desktop PCs, evolving to hybrid helium-filled drives.